Sparse PCA via Covariance Thresholding: Proof preliminaries

-In the statements of our results, consider the limit of large $p$ and large $n$ with $p/n\to\alpha$.
+In the statements of our results, consider the limit of large $p$ and large $n$ with certain conditions on $p, n$ (as in Theorem \ref{thm:est}).
 This limit will be referred to either as ``$n$ large enough'' or ``$p$ large enough'' where the phrase ``large enough'' indicates dependence of $p$ (and thereby $n$) on specific problem parameters.